gitacoco/thesis-project/README.md

 - [ ] Bird sound data (node.js) request from API
 - [ ] The data-driven map of bird sounds
-- [ ] Force layout in the gallery view
-- [ ] Force layout in the conservation view
 - [ ] Mock count/filter/sorter/stories footer
 - [ ] Finishing video script writing
 - [ ] 1 on 1 session with Daniel

 ### Wed May 5 <!-- omit in toc -->

+- [ ] Force layout in the gallery view
-- [ ] Final touches of conservation view
+- [ ] Force layout in the conservation view
 - [ ] Taxo view using Radial Tidy Tree
 - [ ] Finishing Threats and Actions view
 - [ ] On-location shooting at Xixi Museum